Reading Time: 7 minutes | Published 12/02/2021 | Edited: Finley Vile 13/01/2025

 • Head-up Display

-• Driver Assist Pack that includes; Adaptive Cruise Control, Driver Condition Monitor, Rear Collision Monitor
+• Driver Assist Pack that includes:; Adaptive Cruise Control, Driver Condition Monitor, Rear Collision Monitor

-Electric vehicles are known for their rapid acceleration and the Jaguar I-Pace is no different, benefiting from its all-wheel-drive system, it has a 0-60mph time of just 4.5 seconds and max speeds of 120mph.
+Benefiting from its all-wheel-drive system, it has a 0-60mph time of just 4.5 seconds and max speeds of 120mph.

-Producing 696Nm of instant torque and 294kW (395hp) of power, the I-Pace is no slouch and thanks to its speed and incredible balance, it makes for a very rewarding driving experience.
+Producing 696Nm of instant torque and 294kW (395hp) of power, the I-PACE is no slouch.
+And thanks to its speed and incredible balance, it makes for a very rewarding driving experience.

 Design